vuillaut/TechRadar/README.md

 After review from our curation team, the entry will be added to [our catalog](data/software-tools) as JSON file.

 New versions of the TechRadar will be published regularly.
+You can find all the releases at the [releases](https://github.com/EVERSE-ResearchSoftware/TechRadar/releases) page.

 ## EVERSE TechRadar dashboard